haadbaig/ensembleui-assessment/README.md

       ...
     ]

-2) apiLink: string;
+`2) apiLink: string`
   This prop takes the `API link` which returns array of objects.

-3) jsonPathsForColumns: string[]
+`3) jsonPathsForColumns: string[]`
   This prop takes array of strings, where each string represent the `JSONPath` of the attribute of the object that user wants to show in the table

-4) xAxisColumn?: string;
+`4) xAxisColumn?: string`
-  This prop takes a string which takes the key name of the column which you want to represent on x-axis of graph.
+  This prop takes a string which takes the key name of the column which you want to represent on `x-axis of graph`

-5) yAxisColumn?: string;
+`5) yAxisColumn?: string`
-  This prop takes a string which takes the key name of the column which you want to represent on y-axis of graph
+  This prop takes a string which takes the key name of the column which you want to represent on `y-axis of graph`

-6) graphType?: PlotType;
+`6) graphType?: PlotType`
   This prop takes the type of graph as string.
 Types of graphs can be found at (```https://plotly.com/javascript/basic-charts/```).

 Sample usage of the module can be found in `App.tsx` file.